 Mulching Reduces How Often You Need to Water

-A layer of mulch over your garden bed is one of the most effective steps you can take to reduce watering frequency.
-By covering the soil surface, mulch slows evaporation dramatically.
+Mulch is one of the most effective ways to reduce watering frequency.
+By covering the soil surface, mulch slows evaporation significantly.

 Apply mulch to a depth of two to three inches over the entire bed.
-Keep it pulled back slightly from the base of each plant stem, as mulch pressed directly against stems can trap moisture and cause rot at the crown of the plant.
+Keep it pulled back slightly from the base of each plant stem — mulch pressed directly against stems can trap moisture and cause rot at the crown of the plant.

 Grouping Plants by Water Needs Makes Scheduling Easier

-One practical step that simplifies your entire garden watering schedule is planning your layout around water needs.
+Grouping plants by water needs simplifies your entire watering schedule.
 Plants with similar requirements are best placed together in the same bed or section of your garden.

 Drought-tolerant herbs like rosemary, thyme, and sage need far less water than vegetables like tomatoes, cucumbers, and squash.
 If they share a bed and you water for the vegetables, the herbs receive far more than they need.
-Over time, that excess water causes the same problems as overwatering any plant.
+Over time, that excess causes the same problems as overwatering.

 A simple way to organize this: dedicate one section of your backyard to low-water plants and another to high-water plants.
-Even if your garden is small, this division makes watering more efficient and reduces the risk of giving one group too much or too little by accident.
+Even if your garden is small, this division makes watering more efficient and reduces the risk of giving one group too much or too little.

 Drip Irrigation Gives Small Backyard Gardens Consistent Moisture

-For gardeners who want to water less frequently while keeping moisture even, a basic drip irrigation kit is worth considering.
-Drip systems deliver water directly to the root zone of each plant, bypassing leaves entirely and reducing evaporation to near zero.
+For gardeners who want to water less often while keeping moisture even, a basic drip irrigation kit works well.
+Drip systems deliver water directly to the root zone of each plant, bypassing leaves and reducing evaporation to near zero.

-Drip systems also reduce water waste compared to overhead watering, since every drop is directed to where it is actually needed.
+Drip systems also reduce water waste compared to overhead watering, since every drop goes where it is needed.

 Building a Simple Garden Watering Schedule You Can Actually Follow